mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 search_full_content: true
 ```

-**Note:** If you have length posts or a large amount of them the size of search index could impact page load performance.
-Setting `search_full_content` back to `false` (the default) restricts indexing the first 50 words of post's and collection documents.
+**Note:** Large amounts of posts will increase the size of the search index, impacting page load performance.
+Setting `search_full_content` to `false` (the default) restricts indexing to the first 50 words of body content.
 {: .notice--warning}

 ### SEO, Social Sharing, and Analytics Settings